Installing CAM-AI server on a Raspberry Pi or Debian PC

 If you are asked about the authenticity of your fingerprint (see example below), answer with yes.

-Now you give the cam_ai user the privilege to launch server shutdown and reboot without a password.
+Continue here to proceed on Raspi and/or Debian: First you give the cam_ai user the privilege to launch server shutdown and reboot without a password.
 This is needed to end or update the program from the web interface:

 You add the following context to the empty file.
 When done, save and leave: